 The University is still at an early stage with the development of these proposals and the movement of teaching activity currently based at both Wheatley and Harcourt Hill will not take place until the start of the 2024/25 academic year at the earliest.

 We believe our future Oxford environment will inspire a vibrant, connected and diverse student community to achieve their potential.
-We look forward to sharing further information in 2023 once a detailed piece of work has taken place to look at the timescales, sequencing and space requirements required to facilitate the moves.
+We look forward to sharing further information once a detailed piece of work has taken place to look at the timescales, sequencing and space requirements required to facilitate the moves.

 Keep up to date with ongoing activity on the University's campuses and halls of residences via our Works Update page.